What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 While ER nursing is considered a nursing specialization, ER nurses are all of the above and more.

-In some cases treatment might be obvious, like when a patient comes in mid-heart attack or bleeding out from a car accident.
+In some cases, treatment might be obvious, like when a patient comes in mid-heart attack or bleeding out from a car accident.

 Because triage can be such a difficult job and requires extensive knowledge and experience, veteran nurses with years of experience under their belts usually handle this process.
 One of the biggest benefits of being an ER nurse is the opportunity to make a difference and save lives.